Attacking Active Directory and NTDS.dit

 Capturing NTDS.dit

 NT Directory Services (NTDS) is the directory service used with AD to find & organize network resources.
-Recall that NTDS.dit file is stored at %systemroot%/ntds on the domain controllers in a forest.
-The .dit stands for directory information tree.
+Recall that NTDS.dit file is stored at %systemroot%/ntds on the domain controllers in a forestarrow-up-right.
+The .dit stands for directory information treearrow-up-right.
 This is the primary database file associated with AD and stores all domain usernames, password hashes, and other critical schema information.
 If this file can be captured, we could potentially compromise every account on the domain similar to the technique we covered in this module's Attacking SAM, SYSTEM, and SECURITY section.
 As we practice this technique, consider the importance of protecting AD and brainstorm a few ways to stop this attack from happening.

 Connecting to a DC with Evil-WinRM